NiamhOL/Niamh-O-Leary-problem-set-for-52445-Programming-and-Scripting/README.md

 ### **Exercise 3**

 Write a program that prints all numbers between 1,000 and 10,000 that are devisible by 6 but not 12.

+Reference:
+www.pythoncentral.io/pythons-range-function-explained/

 ### **Exercise 4**